← Close

 Applicants are expected to submit the following elements in English or Portuguese:

-CV detailing recent projects, exhibitions, workshops, and residencies
+-CV detailing recent projects, exhibitions, workshops, and residencies

 Passport and I.D Card valid for over 6months (JPEG or PDF)

-10 lines of text explaining the practice (PDF)
+-10 lines of text explaining the practice (PDF)

-Applications are open from 1 - 30 November (midnigth Angola time).
-Any submission received after November 30, will not be considered.
+Any submission received after November 28, will not be considered.

 Michel Onésio